Helmholtz-UFZ/saqc/docs/FunctionDescriptions.md

 Parameter notes:
  - `winsz` and `dx` must be of same type, mixing of offset and integer is not supported and will fail.
- - if offset-strings only work with datetime indexed data
+ - offset-strings only work with datetime indexed data

 The algorithm works as follows:
   1.  a window of size `winsz` is cut from the data
   2.  normalisation - (the data is fit by a polynomial of the given degree `deg`, which is subtracted from the data)
   3.  the outlier detection `method` is applied on the residual, and possible outlier are marked
-  4.  the window (on the data) is continued by `dx` to the next data-slot
+  4.  the window (on the data) is moved by `dx`
   5.  start over from 1. until the end of data is reached
-  6.  all potential outlier, that are detected `count`-many times, are flagged as outlier
+  6.  all potential outliers, that are detected `count`-many times, are flagged as outlier

 The possible outlier detection methods are *zscore* and *modZ*.
 In the following description, the residual (calculated from a slice by the sliding window) is referred as *data*.